nkyuray/dbt-core/CONTRIBUTING.md

 A `dbt-core` maintainer will review your PR.
 They may suggest code revision for style or clarity, or request that you add unit or integration test(s).
 These are good things!
 We believe that, with a little bit of help, anyone can contribute high-quality code.
 - First time contributors should note code checks + unit tests require a maintainer to approve.
-- A maintainer will need to add the `ok to test` label, at which point your subsequent commits will trigger integration tests in BigQuery.

 Once all tests are passing and your PR has been approved, a `dbt-core` maintainer will merge your changes into the active development branch.
 And that's it!
 Happy developing :tada: